DMonMac/VC-Rails/TaxiTourGuide/README.md

         The idea is that the Taxi Tour Guides would have the opportunity to "show off" their knowledge about the tourists spots, and that would give them somewhat an edge over the other Taxi Tour Guides*.

         > \* When this was presented though, it was suggested that instead of individual locations, it would be much simpler if the taxi drivers we're just to present their route and the time to complete the route as the Tourists pay them per hour.
-I realized then that that was a good idea, so I plan to add that when my abilities in coding allow me to do so.
+I realized then that that was a better idea, so I plan to add that when my abilities in coding allow me to do so.

-### FUTURE PLANS
+#### FUTURE PLANS
+- As mentioned earlier, the Taxi Tour Guides should be able to add their route and the time to complete it.
+- An audio for a narrator describing the tourist destination as the tour is going on, so that the language barrier won't be too much of an issue.
+- Ability to hire a Taxi Tour Guide through the app.